 Custom Cargo Liner and Trunk Mats

 If you really want a ‘showroom condition’ cargo area and boost your vehicle’s value, you need cargo liners or trunk mats.
-A cargo liner covers the whole trunk space with raised lip around some or all sides to make sure the cargo walls remain unharmed.
+A cargo liner covers the whole trunk space with a raised lip around some or all sides to make sure the cargo walls remain unharmed.

 On the other hand, trunk mats are essentially the same but they do not have raised lips around the edges.
 They do not cover the entire base of the trunk.

 So, which liners or mats are best suited for your vehicle?
-Let’s discuss different boot liners, their benefits and features to answer this question.
+Let’s discuss different boot liners, their benefits, and features to answer this question.

 Custom Cargo Liners